Make this fun Witch Hat Wreath with our simple step-by-step tutorial including a video of the process.

 Matching the pattern is really not hard at all.
 Just be very careful when you turn it over to add the hot glue.
 After adding the glue to one side on the back, double check the alignment before adding the glue to the other side of the ribbon.

-This process is much easier and quicker if you cut all of the ribbon and mesh first.
+The process of making the bows is much easier and quicker if you cut all of the ribbon and mesh first.

 Begin by cutting all of the mesh into 30 inch lengths.
 It will curl up and that is fine.
 I kept my two colors in two different piles so that alternating them onto the wreath hat would be an easier process.